LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 `oo:defaultValue` allows parameters to have a default value when no other values have been provided.
 The `oo:uniqueValue` predicate is a flag that can be set to indicate whether or not the parameter can only have a single value.

-[](#module-n3) shows an example of the N3.js npm module using the components vocabulary.
+[](#module-n3) shows an example of the N3.js npm module using the components ontology.
 It exposes several components such as _Parser_ and _Lexer_.
 Each of these components can take several different parameters.
 [](#config-n3) illustrates how instances can be created of these component types.